 How Active Seniors Can Stay Independent for Longer

 You’re probably so used to being active and self-directed that you don’t even give your independence a thought — until you look ahead at the aging process.
 No one relishes the prospect of losing independence as health and abilities decline with advancing age.
 Fortunately, there are steps you can take to boost your chances of staying independent and continuing to enjoy an active, fulfilling lifestyle as you get older.
-Our guide to successful aging offers tips on staying active and independent throughout your retirement years.
+Our guide to successful aging offers tips to remain independent and stay active throughout your retirement years.

 Physical activity is at the top of the list of lifestyle choices that support healthy aging.
 Regular physical activity reduces the risk of heart disease, depression and anxiety.
 It also boosts bone and muscle strength, supporting your ability to perform the daily tasks required for independence.